Jacolla/learning/README.md

-Here you can se the way I learn this.
+Here you can see the way I learn this.